Margaret Power, Ph.D.

-Margaret Power is a professor of history who focuses on Latin America.
+Margaret Power is a professor of history who focuses on Latin America, women, and gender.
 Her earlier work explored why a large number of Chilean women opposed the socialist government of Salvador Allende (1970-73) and supported the military dictatorship of Augusto Pinochet (1973-1990).
 She also explored various expressions of the global and transnational Right.
 Currently, she is working on two projects.
 One focuses on Norvelt, a New Deal community in southwest Pennsylvania named for Eleanor Roosevelt.
 She is currently writing a book titled Solidarity across the Americas: The Puerto Rican Nationalist Party, the political organization that led the struggle for independence from the 1920s to the 1950s.

 Professional Society Memberships